SRM-Hackathon/Team-Gen-Y/ML/Recommender-system-for-tourists/README.md

 ### content based filtering
 ### collaboration based filtering
 ### display of tourist spots based on likeliness
-We can knn algorithm for model training if we get a real time numerous user data for reviews.
+We can use knn algorithm for model training if we get a real time numerous user data for reviews.